List of awards and nominations received by Hans Zimmer

-Hans Zimmer is a German film score composer who has received several awards and nominations throughout his career, including two Academy Awards (out of twelve nominations), a BAFTA Award, two Critics' Choice Movie Award, three Golden Globe Awards, four Grammy Awards as well as nominations for six Primetime Emmy Award and a Tony Award.
+Hans Zimmer is a German film composer and record producer.
+Throughout his career, he has received numerous accolades, including two Academy Awards (out of twelve nominations), a BAFTA Award, two Critics' Choice Movie Award, three Golden Globe Awards, five Grammy Awards as well as nominations for eight Primetime Emmy Awards and a Tony Award.

 His first Academy Award nomination came in 1988 for his work in Barry Levinson's drama film Rain Man.
 In 1994, he scored the animated film The Lion King, for which he won his first Academy Award.
 He also won the Golden Globe Award for Best Original Score and two Grammy Awards, Best Musical Album for Children for the film's soundtrack and Best Instrumental Arrangement with Accompanying Vocals for the song "Circle of Life".
 He also received a nomination for the Tony Award for Best Original Score for the musical based on the film.

-In 2000, he scored Ridley Scott's historical drama Gladiator alongside Lisa Gerrard, for the film, he received nominations for the Academy Awards, BAFTA Awards and won the Critics' Choice Movie Award for Best Composer and a second Golden Globe Award.
-In 2008, he collaborated with James Newton Howard for Christopher Nolan's The Dark Knight, their work received several nominations and won a Classical Brit Award and a Grammy Award.
-He continued collaborating with Christopher Nolan, scoring Inception (2009), Interstellar (2014) and Dunkirk (2017), the films gave Zimmer his ninth, tenth and eleventh Academy Award nominations for Best Original Score.
+In 2000, he scored Ridley Scott's historical drama Gladiator alongside Lisa Gerrard.
+For the film, he received nominations for the Academy Awards, BAFTA Awards and won the Critics' Choice Movie Award for Best Composer, as well as his second Golden Globe Award.
+In 2008, he collaborated with James Newton Howard for Christopher Nolan's The Dark Knight; their work received several nominations and won a Classical Brit Award and a Grammy Award.
+He continued collaborating with Nolan, scoring Inception (2009), Interstellar (2014) and Dunkirk (2017); the films gave Zimmer his ninth, tenth and eleventh Academy Award nominations for Best Original Score.

 Zimmer has also collaborated with Steve McQueen, in 12 Years a Slave (2013), and Widows (2018), receiving Golden Globe nominations for both films.
-In 2017, he scored Denis Villeneuve's Blade Runner 2049 alongside Benjamin Wallfisch, receiving a BAFTA Awards nomination for the film.
+In 2017, he scored Denis Villeneuve's Blade Runner 2049 alongside Benjamin Wallfisch, receiving a BAFTA Award nomination for the film.
 In 2019, Zimmer scored the 2019 remake of The Lion King, receiving two Grammy Award nominations.
-In 2021, he collaborated again with Villeneuve in Dune, for his work, he won various awards from critics associations, including an Academy Award; he is also nominated for a Grammy.
+In 2021, he collaborated again with Villeneuve in Dune.
+For his work, he won various awards from critics associations, including his second Academy Award and his first BAFTA Award; he was also nominated for a Grammy Award.